spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/step-engine/step-engine-create-breadcrumb-navigation.md

     public function isBreadcrumbItemHidden(AbstractTransfer $dataTransfer)
     {
         /*
-         * It's also possible to hide a step from the breadcrumb based on some conditions
+         * You can hide a step from the breadcrumb based on some conditions
          * by returning false in this method.
 It's recommended to check the require input
          * condition to align with the display logic of the step.
          */